-The department offers a certificate program (ELL certificate) in TESOL at the graduate and undergraduate level.
+The Modern Language department offers an English Learner Certificate Program (EL Certificate) in TESOL at the graduate and undergraduate level.
 The purpose of the certificate program is to develop qualified students who have an interest in teaching English to non-native English speakers.
 This is an interdisciplinary program with courses in linguistics, teacher training and pedagogy, research, and multicultural understanding, incorporating the departments of Modern Languages, Education, English, and Communication.

 At the undergraduate level, students may also choose to minor in TESOL.
-The minor consists of 18 hours, including the four courses for the ELL certificate and 6 additional hours.
+The minor consists of 18 hours, including the four courses for the EL/TESOL certificate and 6 additional hours.

-This is a four course program that meets the required guidelines for an add-on endorsement by the Mississippi Department of Education for English as a Second Language.
+This four-course program meets the required guidelines for an add-on endorsement by the Mississippi Department of Education for English as a Second Language.
 This is available for undergraduate students as well as currently certified Mississippi teachers, and as a bonus, Mississippi College offers a 30% tuition reduction for all teachers K-12.

 The courses for this certificate program include: